hemantasapkota/goma/README.md

 ## goma.AppCache - In-memory cache for your objects ##

-Saving and restoring objects are expensive functions.
-As such they must be minimized.
+Saving and restoring objects are expensive functions, so they must be minimized.
 Goma comes with an in-memory cache which can be used for storing objects throughout the session of the app.

 ### Put to cache ###
 ```go